42ndPerson/AppleIntelligenceMMLUPro/README.md

 # As Modified
-I have modified the MMLU-Pro benchmark to work for Apple's on device foundation model following the release of their new `FoundationModels` framework.
+I have modified the MMLU-Pro benchmark to work for Apple's on-device foundation model following the release of their new `FoundationModels` framework.
 The lion's share of the code here is a fork from the original MMLU-Pro repo, off of which I have mostly just modified the testing script.
-I additionally made a simple command line access utility for the on-device model, as a clean interface for the testing script.
-The full XCode project for the command line utility can be found in the FoundationAccessUtility folder and an executable version is presented in the project as `FoundationAccessUtilityExec`.
+I additionally made a simple command-line access utility for the on-device model, as a clean interface for the testing script.
+The full Xcode project for the command-line utility can be found in the FoundationAccessUtility folder and an executable version is presented in the project as `FoundationAccessUtilityExec`.

 I have started a preliminary run of the benchmark.
 At least on MacOS developer beta 1, the foundation models seem to be very slow, preventing me from finishing the whole benchmark.
 Yet from what I have seen, Apple's models appear to lag slightly behind competitor models.
-It is worth noting however that Apple explicitly notes that these models should not be used for the world knowledge that MMLU-Pro tests for, so it is possible that MMLU-Pro tests capabilities that Apple deprioritized in pursuit of other objectives.
+It is worth noting, however, that Apple explicitly notes that these models should not be used for the world knowledge that MMLU-Pro tests for, so it is possible that MMLU-Pro tests capabilities that Apple deprioritized in pursuit of other objectives.

-Below is the original README by Wang et al.
+Below is the original MMLU-Pro README by Wang et al.

 # MMLU-Pro